Hashi-ktk/FastAPI-RBAC-RAG-Service/README.md

 - Python 3.8 or higher
 - pip (Python package manager)
 - A database (SQLite is used by default, but you can configure another database in the `.env` file)

+## Features

+- **Secure Authentication**: Supports JWT-based authentication for users and admins.
+- **Role-Based Access Control (RBAC)**: Implements dynamic RBAC using the Oso framework.
+- **Retrieval-Augmented Generation (RAG)**: Integrates OpenAI's GPT models for question-answering with context from uploaded documents.
+- **PDF Upload and Processing**: Allows admins to upload PDFs, extract text, generate embeddings, and save them for querying.
+- **Modular Architecture**: Designed for easy maintenance and scalability.

 ## Database Initialization